| An Essay on

 its fruitfulness than on the act which induces the fruit to come forth.
 The

+portrayal lies within a "natural resources" ideology.
 The criterion is applied without mercy: what we today call the

 textile industry is cut in half: hemp, cotton and linen are on the vegetable

 side, while wool and silk are found amongst the animal products.
+Note that the "furniture" heading did not mean the manufacture

 of furniture as it does today, but essentially the production of carpets, which